dsohk/rancher-devsecops-workshop/docs/part-1.md

 #### All-In-One RKE clusters

-Ensure you are on your local workstation/machine Terminal and inside your git repo cloned. <home-dir>/<devsec>
+1) Ensure you are on your local workstation/machine Terminal and inside your git repo cloned.

 Sample output below.
 ```
 dpatel@dns:~/devsecops-workshop/workshop>
 ```
-At the terminal, run the below script
+2) At the terminal, run the below script
 ```
 ./setup-rke-cluster1.sh
 ```
 The Terminal will be seeking input command, which we will generate in the following step

-Navigate to Rancher Cluster Management UI.
+3) Navigate to Rancher Cluster Management UI.
 Click `Add Cluster` > `Create new kubernetes cluster` > `Existing Node` This will create RKE on existing bare-metal servers or virtual machine.

 ![Rancher UI](./images/rancher-add-cluster-existing-node.png)

-1) Cluster name as `cluster1`
+a) Cluster name as `cluster1`
-2) Under `Labels & Annotation` field, Add Label with key value pair `ENV` and `DEV`.
+b) Under `Labels & Annotation` field, Add Label with key value pair `ENV` and `DEV`.

 ![Rancher UI](./images/rancher-add-cluster-new-cluster-existing-node-Cluster1-pg2-latest.png)

-3) Leave the rest of the setting as default and click `Next` to proced to next page.
+c) Leave the rest of the setting as default and click `Next` to proced to next page.

 ![Rancher UI](./images/rancher-add-cluster-new-cluster-existing-node-Cluster1-worker-option-only.png)

-4) Click on clipboard like icon to copy the command and hit done.
+d) Click on clipboard like icon to copy the command and hit done.

-5) Pass the command on the Terminal and it will start the provisioning of the all-in-1 RKE cluster `cluster1`
+e) Pass the command on the Terminal and it will start the provisioning of the all-in-1 RKE cluster `cluster1`

-6) Exit the terminal.
+f) Exit the terminal.

 #### Provision additional RKE Cluster, All-In-One RKE clusters `Cluster2`